 Co-occurring substance abuse issues are more common than you may think.
 Many people with addictions substitute one for the other, and not all addictions involve substances.
 Sex and gambling are common addictions to turn to when people need a distraction from drug or alcohol cravings.
 Co-occurring addictions can be treated in tandem with a good program.

 The common thread among these habits is that professional substance abuse treatment is the best way to break these habits.
 Oceanfront Recovery in Laguna Beach is proud to be a first choice for treatment in the county.
 We know that deciding to get help isn’t a decision you’ve taken lightly, and we would love to customize a treatment plan to fit your specific needs.
-For more information on what we have to offer you, contact us by calling (877) 296-7477 or visiting us online.
+For more information on what we have to offer you, contact us by calling (877) 296-7477 or via our online form.